Multiple currencies (BL/DST)

 Currency-based pricing

 You assign a price base to each currency in which customers can order the items.
 To calculate the customer price, decide at the company level whether to calculate the price base in your base currency or the order currency.
 You must make this decision at the company level.
-If you want Billing to calculate the customer price in the order currency, then you must select currency-based pricing.
+Select currency-based pricing to calculate the customer price in the order currency.

 These examples show how your multiple currency pricing decisions and the currency-based pricing method affect the outcome of your pricing strategy: